cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 8.6) During the exfiltration phase, the attacker generated a SAS token.
 What is the expiration date and what permissions were granted on this token?

+Adding to previous query to check when auth type is SAS what the expiration and permissions are:

 ![8.6](screenshots/8.6.0.png)

 **Answer: 2026-02-17, rl**